MikeAgb/LeetCode/README.md

 The solution set must not contain duplicate subsets.
 Return the solution in any order.

+## 79. Word Search

+Given an m x n grid of characters board and a string word, return true if word exists in the grid.

+The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
+The same letter cell may not be used more than once.

 ## 82. Remove Duplicates from Sorted List II (Medium)

 Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
 Return the linked list sorted as well.